P1kachu/oki-66207-processor/README.md

 Work in progress for Honda ECUs.

-STILL IN VERY EARLY STAGE
+STILL IN VERY EARLY STAGE.
+It's a hack, basically.

 I used nios2.py and ht68fb560.py as basis for this project.
 It's my first time creating a processor module so there might be obvious mistake that I didn't